 As soon as you send the list to the Dean, make an appointment to go in and talk to the Dean about the choices.
 This should be done soon enough that the final set of names (with first and second choices identified) can be sent to the Assoc.
-Dean for Faculty Development by March 1.
+Dean for Faculty Affairs by May 1.

-Timing of the Visit of Consultants: Campus visits will normally be scheduled for sometime between late February and early May.
+Timing of the Visit of Consultants: Campus visits will normally be scheduled for sometime between late February and early May, but they can be scheduled earlier with appropriate planning.
 Let the Assoc.
-Dean for Faculty

-Development know any preferences for review dates at the same time that consultant names are finalized.
+Dean for Faculty Affairs know any preferences for review dates at the same time that consultant names are finalized.
 More than one option, or a range of suitable dates, should be given, in order to leave room for coordinating with consultants' schedules.